OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

   If :cfg:prop:`thread monitoring is enabled <DCPSThreadStatusInterval>`, the RtpsRelay will not accept new client participants if the CPU utilization of any thread is above this limit, default .95.

+.. option:: -AdmissionControlQueueSize <count>

+  The max number of new client participants that are allowed to perform discovery.
+  If the admission control queue is full, then new client participants are not admitted.
+  Default is 0 (disabled).

+.. option:: -AdmissionControlQueueDuration <seconds>

+  New client participants in the :option:`admission control queue <-AdmissionControlQueueSize>` that are taking longer than this many seconds to perform discovery are kicked out of the queue.
+  Default is 0.

 .. option:: -PublishRelayStatus <seconds>

   Setting this to a positive integer causes the relay to publish its status at that interval.